 The ICRC in Iraq

 The ICRC has been in Iraq since 1980, addressing the consequences of violence and conflict.
-It visits detainees and enables them to maintain contact with their families, helps vulnerable groups, improves access to water and health care and supports the authorities’ efforts to clarify the fate of people missing from earlier conflicts.
+It provides emergency relief to people displaced as a result of fighting, improves access to water and health care, helps vulnerable groups, strengthens services for those with physical disabilities, and visits detainees to monitor their conditions and enable them to maintain contact with their families.
+It also supports the authorities’ efforts to clarify the fate of people missing from earlier conflicts.

 Helping vulnerable groups